castai/docs/docs/concepts/how-it-works.md

+---
+description: CAST AI uses your Cloud Service Provider (CSP) accounts to create the cloud resources, optimize cloud costs, and help you go multi cloud.
+---

 # How it works

 The CAST AI engine uses your Cloud Service Provider (CSP) accounts to create the required cloud resources and set up a multi cloud cluster for you.